 Because my character was in love with Vilja, it made this custom interaction all the sweeter.
 Once they got married and moved into the Falkreath house, they would sit on that bench down by the lake and Vilja would sing to my character.

 It was all so very sweet.
 How could you not love that?

-She Is A Lush
+She Is a Lush

-There is nothing so hilarious as a drunk Vilja wobbling around and stumbling into things.
+There is nothing as hilarious as a drunk Vilja wobbling around and stumbling into things.
 Also, if she has a crush on you but hasn't confessed it yet, she will blurt out her feelings while drunk and will forget about it later.

 She can also interact with your adopted children, which is really adorable.